European-Unified-ID/EUID-docs/docs/guides/integration-javascript-server-side.md

 ---
-title: Server-Side Integration Guide for JavaScript
+title: Client-Server Integration Guide for JavaScript
 sidebar_label: Server-Side Integration for JavaScript
-pagination_label: Server-Side Integration Guide for JavaScript
+pagination_label: Client-Server Integration Guide for JavaScript
 description: Information for publishers covering standard web integration scenarios that use the EUID SDK for JavaScript and requires the token to be generated on the server side and passed to the publisher's web pages.
 hide_table_of_contents: false
 sidebar_position: 02